ARM-software/arm-trusted-firmware/docs/process/contributing.rst

    it explicitly in the email thread and ensure that the changes that include Third Party IP are made in a separate patch (or patch series).

--  Clone `Trusted Firmware-A`_ on your own machine as described in :ref:`prerequisites_get_source`.
+-  Clone the Trusted Firmware-A source code on your own machine as described in :ref:`prerequisites_get_source`.

--  Create a local topic branch based on the `Trusted Firmware-A`_ ``master`` branch.
+-  Create a local topic branch based on the Trusted Firmware-A ``master`` branch.

 Making Changes
 ==============

--  Ensure commits adhere to the the project's :ref:`Commit Style`.
+-  Ensure commits adhere to the project's :ref:`Commit Style`.

 -  Make commits of logical units.
 See these general `Git guidelines`_ for contributing to a project.